Table of Contents

 - Remember, all of the above courses must be listed on the DLS core course list (48H form), which has been approved by the NCAA Eligibility Center.
 Note the NCAA approved courses in this catalog.

 - The student’s GPA in the core academic courses is combined with his SAT or ACT score to determine if he meets the minimum NCAA requirement.
 A higher GPA requires a lower SAT or ACT score to meet the requirement and vice-versa.
-The chart to determine these requirements is on the NCAA Eligibility Center website at www.eligibilitycenter.org or in a booklet available in the College Center.
+The chart to determine these requirements is on the NCAA website at www.ncaa.org/student-athletes.

 *Please note: Beginning with the class of 2016, at least 10 of the required 16 courses must be completed before the beginning of senior year, and 7 of those 10 courses must be in English, Math or Science.
 In addition, any repeats of these 10 core courses must be completed before the beginning of senior year.
 Finally, a new, more rigorous sliding scale of GPA and SAT or ACT scores will be used to determine eligibility, beginning with the class of 2016.
-Information about these changes may be found at www.eligibilitycenter.org or in the college center.
-Division 2 Requirements: Please see NCAA Eligibility Center website at www.eligibilitycenter.org for details.
-A minimum SAT score of 820 or ACT sum score of 68, plus a cummulative GPA in 16 core academic courses is required.
+Information about these changes may be found at the website below or in the college center.
+Division 2 Requirements: Please see NCAA website at www.ncaa.org/student-athletes for details.
+A minimum SAT score of 820 or ACT sum score of 68, plus a cumulative GPA in 16 core academic courses is required.
 (Beginning with the class of 2018, a minimum GPA in 16 core courses of 2.20 and sliding scale for SAT or ACT score)

 Please see the college counselors for questions about this process.